How to Make Money with Google Ads

 - Google Ads are less intrusive, so they don't annoy people

-- The content is RELATIVE, and therefore has more impact
+- The content is RELEVANT, and therefore has more impact

 - People trust Google Ads because people trust Google